This guide will help you pay off credit card debt quickly, even with limited income.

 For even more tips on how to save money, check out this summary article on 100 ways to save money on a daily basis.

 Negotiate lower bills

 You can often cut your cable, internet, and phone bills by calling your provider and asking for a better deal.
 If you reside in the U.S., there are services/apps that automatically help you negotiate a lower bill, such as:

 Earn cash back when shopping

 Earn cash back whenever you need to make a purchase – be it groceries, gas, clothing, household items, personal care, and pretty much anything.
-There are an abundance of free cash back apps that pay you anytime you shop, including:
+There is an abundance of free cash back apps that pay you anytime you shop, including:

 The additional $20 to $100 in cash back you get every month is extra money that can go towards debt repayment.

 6. Create Additional Streams of Income

 Pick up a side hustle or find another job so you can increase your income and put more money towards paying down your debt.

 Side gig options for raising extra cash include:

 » Blogging: There is really no limit to how much you can earn with blogging – it is up to you!
 Want to earn $2,000 in passive income every month?
 Check out this 6-step guide on how to start a profitable blog.